Information to Provide

 Orthomosaic Imagery Requirements

 Drone: Capture with a multi-copter UAS with gimbal mounted camera.
-A DJI Phantom 4 Pro is a good drone for this purpose but other drones are acceptable as well.
+A DJI Phantom 4 Pro is a good drone for this purpose but other drones are acceptable as well, see the table below.

 High-resolution camera: 4000×3000 pixel (12 MP) resolution minimum as provided by, for example, the Phantom 4 or Mavic 2 cameras.

 Relative position accuracy:

 Horizontal: 1.5 m Vertical: 0.5 m.

 Horizontal: 5 m Vertical: N/A.

 Ground Sample Distance

 5 ± 1 cm/pixel.

 Nadir (straight down) with deviation up to 10 degrees acceptable (to avoid glare).